smartdevicelink/sdl_evolution/proposals/0207-rpc-message-protection.md

 }
 ```

-Similar to the WWW moving from HTTP to HTTPS, we believe the trend for SDL is to move from un-encrypted messages to all messages encrypted in the future.
+Similar to the WWW moving from HTTP to HTTPS, the trend for SDL should be to move from un-encrypted messages to all messages encrypted in the future.
 However, not all existing head unit hardware are capable of encrypting all RPC messages with an acceptable performance.
-Updating the hardware may take a long time and with a high cost and no guarantee of results.
-At the same time, we do have a need to encrypt remote control related RPCs that have a high risk for the new apps on the existing hardware.
-The main reason we prefer the solution of encrypting select RPCs to the solution of encrypting all RPCs is we want it to work on the legacy hardwares.
+Updating the hardware may take a long time and with a high costs and no guarantee of results.
+At the same time, there is a need to encrypt remote control related RPCs that have a high risk for the new apps on the existing hardware.
+In order to allow the solution to work on the legacy hardware, this proposal proposes the solution of encrypting select RPCs rather than encrypting all RPCs.